teaching-on-testbeds/k8s-ml/deploy_hpa/index.md

 - Service :- This creates a service which is used to redirect tcp requests in between pods and nodes which also has a load balancer.

-- Deployment :- This creates a deployment of our flask app on a single pod with cpu limits to track the usage of cpu and make sure that the cpu limits and requests doesnot cross 100.
+- Deployment :- This creates a deployment of our flask app on a single pod with minimum resource requests of cpu:"5", memory:"5Gi" and maximum extension of resources to cpu:"8", memory:"8Gi".

 Now we will use this manifest file to deploy our app.